lykich99/dancer2_blog/README.md

 Access for ./admin through ./login<br>
 #-------------------------------------------

 This is not finished relise.
-Every day more code. <a href="ylukashov.tk"> This example you can see.</a>
+Every day more code. <a href="http://ylukashov.tk"> This example you can see.</a>

 #----------------------------------------------